 If you intend to move a significant piece of equipment that has never been shipped before, it is always advisable to determine the size with a freight class calculator and then contact a flatbed carrier or heavy haul carrier during the engineering phase.

-Transportation is generally the last thing on an engineer’s mind, but working closely with a specialized flatbed trucking company or heavy haul carrier that are experienced with machinery transport throughout the design phase could prevent you from having to transport an oversized and expensive superload.
+Open deck flatbed trailers and transportation is generally the last thing on an engineer’s mind, but working closely with a specialized flatbed trucking company or heavy haul carrier that are experienced with machinery transport throughout the design phase could prevent you from having to transport an oversized and expensive superload.

 At Paige Logistics, we urge any company with overseas-manufactured equipment to collaborate with a carrier throughout the manufacturing phase to determine:

 Top Flatbed Services.
 Our carriers have in-house permitting teams whose sole responsibility is to assist with securing and managing permissions.

 More information helps carriers estimate permits, timeframes, and prices.
 This data will also help heavy haul carriers make strategic judgments since different trailers and flatbed shipments might carry the same weight.
 Using resources is sometimes necessary.